Hīnātore | Upskilling Māori and Pasifika workplace learners

 - triangulated data collected from three different sources: learners, tutors and employers.

-The project's key research questions are:
+The project's key research questions were:

 - What factors and approaches lead to successful economic, social and wellbeing outcomes for Māori and Pasifika employees in workplace literacy and numeracy programmes?